apache/tvm/docs/langref/relay_expr.rst

 A tuple must be indexed by an integer constant in order to extract a particular member of the tuple.
 Projections are 0-indexed.

-For example, the below projection evaluates to :code:`b`:
+For example, the below projection evaluates to :code:`%b`:

 .. code-block:: python

-   (a, b, c).1
+   (%a, %b, %c).1

 See :py:class:`~tvm.relay.expr.TupleGetItem` for its definition and documentation.

 Function Expressions
 ~~~~~~~~~~~~~~~~~~~~

-Functions are first class in Relay and can be used in any expression
+Functions are first class in Relay, which means they are expressions just like variables, constants, and tuples.
-position.
 Function expressions are the same as global functions and
 use nearly the same syntax, but do not have a globally unique name.

 .. code-block:: python

-    fn (%x : Tensor[(10, 10), float32], y: Tensor[(10, 10), float32]
+    fn (%x : Tensor[(10, 10), float32], %y: Tensor[(10, 10), float32]
                 -> Tensor[(10, 10), float32] { add(%x, %y) }

 Note that function expressions evaluate to a closure.
 Closures